wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/7-summary.md

 ## Next steps

-In the next module you will learn about accessing Common Data Service data in your portal to convert a static website to a fully functional portal app.
+In the next module, you will learn about accessing Common Data Service data in your portal to convert a static website to a fully functional portal app.